mike-ivs/mike-ivs.github.io/_pages/about.md

 * a little tech challenge for myself
 * a quick portfolio of various projects I've worked on over the years
 * a tech blog for those little neat things I've found out about along the way
-* A travel blog of cool places we've visited
+* A travel blog of cool places I've visited

 ## We're back in the UK now!